Welcome to the website of Duncan Lunan

 As a writer I’m often asked if I write under my own name (in my field, it would be pretty silly not to), or if the name I write under is really my own.
 Lunan is in fact a good old Scots name, and our family of Lunans have an interesting history, dating back to the 14th century, when an ancestor bought ‘the lands of Lunaine’ in Aberdeen.
 He was an illegitimate son of Robert II of Scotland, and his ancestry can be traced back through Robert the Bruce to Fergus I, king of Scots in 500 BC, also to Alfred the Great and other interesting characters.
-My mother’s background as a Fortescue is still more distinguished, dating back to the Barons le Fort who were kings of Paris in the 9th and 10th centuries, but others have researched and published the Fortescue history so thoroughly that I don’t need to.
+My mother’s background as a Fortescue is equally distinguished, dating back to the Barons le Fort who were kings of Paris in the 9th and 10th centuries, but others have researched and published the Fortescue history so thoroughly that I don’t need to.